fsfe/reuse-docs/tutorial/tutorial.md

 You find your license in the [SPDX License List](https://spdx.org/licenses/).
 SPDX is an open standard for communicating license and copyright information.
-Each license is uniquely identified by a shortform [SPDX license identifier](https://spdx.org/licenses).
-The SPDX license identifier for your chosen license is GPL-3.0-or-later.
+Each license is uniquely identified by a shortform [SPDX License Identifier](https://spdx.org/licenses).
+The SPDX License Identifier for your chosen license is GPL-3.0-or-later.

 <!-- TODO: Use tool instead -->